Seven8ight/Front-end-Projects/README.md

 URL for ninth project is https://roadmap.sh/projects/tooltip-ui URL for tenth project is https://roadmap.sh/projects/simple-tabs --> went abit crazy on this project to use typescript and tailwindcss
 URL for Eleventh project is https://roadmap.sh/projects/cookie-consent --> used Typescript, tailwindcss  for this one as well.
 Abit sketchy on the tailwind but it worked.
+URL for twelveth project is https://roadmap.sh/projects/restricted-textarea --> Typescript and tailwindcss new version.
+URL for thirteenth project is https://roadmap.sh/projects/accordion --> Vanilla js and scss, working offline.